Testing4AI/DeepJudge/README.md

 [3] Cao et al. "IPGuard: Protecting intellectual property of deep neural networks via fingerprinting the classification boundary."
 AsiaCCS 2021.

 ## To Run

-See the `README.md` in each directory.
+See the `README.md` in each directory for details.

 ## Publication